roblatham00/data-structures/README.md

 I also implemented skip-lists because they seemed like something I should learn about.

+There is a simple binary search tree in here too because I was curious about how imbalanced a tree without rebalancing would get for a particular workload.

 ## Building

 Edit Makefile for your environment.
 (TODO: set this up with configure and pkg-config)